Last updated: ET

 This advisory overrides other risk levels on this page, with the exception of any risk levels for countries or regions where we advise to avoid all travel.

 Take normal security precautions in the Czech Republic.

 COVID-19 - Preventative measures and restrictions

-You must wear a face covering on public transportation, in closed public spaces and in outdoor public spaces where physical distancing is not possible.
+You must wear FFP2 face mask on public transportation, in closed public spaces and in outdoor public spaces where physical distancing is not possible.

 - Follow the instructions of local authorities, including those related to physical distancing

 Violent crime is low.
 Petty crime, such as pickpocketing and purse snatching, is common, particularly in Prague.